Human rights in Afghanistan: Freedom of speech and the media

 Article 34 of the Afghan Constitution allows freedom of speech and press, though there are restrictions on media that may invoke Islamic law or be offensive to other sects.
 However, there has been harassment and threats targeting journalists and legal experts, especially outside Kabul.
 Freedom of the press was guaranteed by interim President Hamid Karzai in February 2002.
 The 2004 Media Law was signed by Karzai in 2005.
 In 2008, documentary filmmaker Nasir Fayaz was arrested for criticising politicians from the President's cabinet on his weekly show on Ariana TV.
 The arrest caused an outcry from journalists and it violated Article 34 which reads "Freedom of expression shall be inviolable".
 Afghanistan ranks 122nd in the 2020 dropping by 2 points from 120th rank in 2017 according to Press Freedom Index.
 But still, it stands in a better position than all its neighbors.

 Journalists in Afghanistan face threats from both the security forces and insurgents.
 Journalists are threatened, assaulted and killed by Afghan officials, warlords and insurgents to stop them from reporting.
-Furthermore, Human Right Watch report claims that many Afghan journalists self-censor by steering clear of reporting on sensitive issues.
+Furthermore, Human Rights Watch report claims that many Afghan journalists self-censor by steering clear of reporting on sensitive issues.
 Afghan Journalists Safety Committee (AJSC) in 2017 claim that Afghan government accounted for 46% of the attacks on Afghans journalist.
 While insurgents were responsible for the rest of the attacks.